 A string of resorts along the beaches of Dickenson Bay draw tourists to this area throughout the year to spend their days splashing in the surf and sunning in the sand.
 For many visitors, however, relaxing on the beach is just one of their priorities.
 In the area that surrounds Dickenson Bay there are numerous landmarks that should be explored.
 A trip over to St. John's is especially recommended, where tourists can check out a military fort, a cultural museum, and even a historic cathedral that houses numerous artifacts.

-In case you like to become more aware of other places and cultures, you might want to visit a museum while on vacation in Dickenson Bay.
-To see additional information regarding each museum, just click on the name.
+In case you like to expand your knowledge of other cultures and places, you should consider visiting a museum during your vacation.
+To learn complete information regarding each museum, click on the name.

-Another option is Betty's Hope.
-It's a museum just outside of Dickenson Bay.
+A second choice is Betty's Hope.
+It's a museum just outside Dickenson Bay.
 Betty's Hope is an old sugar plantation on a gorgeous property with curved hills.
 Enjoy a tour of the area and the museum which details the fascinating history of the plantation, the mill and the owners.

-The table right below offers more information on a few museums you might enjoy nearby.
+The following table lists more details on a few the museums you might enjoy nearby.

 |Betty's Hope||(268) 462-1469||8.8 mi.
 Southeast of Central Dickenson Bay|